ryanygu/lost-ark-tools/backend/README.md

 - HTTP Only cookies are used for increased security because they are not accessible to client-side JavaScript with prevents cross-site scripting (XSS)
   - The refresh token (HTTP Only cookie) can only be used to fetch a new JWT token from the `/accounts/refresh-token` route which prevents cross-site request forgery (CSRF)
 - Each time a refresh token is used to generate a new JWT token, the refresh token is revoked and replaced by a new refresh token
-  - This is known as "Refresh Token Rotation" and increases securtiy by reducing the lifetime of refresh tokens, which makes it less likely that a compromised token will be valid
+  - This "Refresh Token Rotation" increases securtiy by reducing the lifetime of refresh tokens, which makes it less likely that a compromised token will be valid

 ## Setup